urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

 * A created account is initialized to be owned by a built-in program (the System program).
 It includes owner metadata (a `program_id`).

 * Accounts are held in validator memory by paying a "rent".
-Any account that drops to zero lamports is removed.
+When an account balance drops to zero it is removed.
-  - Currently, all new accounts are required to be rent-exempt.
-  - An account is considered rent-exempt if it holds at least 2 years' worth of rent (checked every time an account's balance is reduced).
+  - Currently, accounts do not have to pay rent, but must hold a minimum balance of 2 years rent in order to be created.
   - Rent can be estimated via the command `solana rent`.

 <br>